 - In a small bowl, mash the green beans.

 - Stir in the broth, milk, and olive oil to the green bean mixture.

-- Make a well in the centre of the cheese flour.
+- Make a well in the center of the cheese flour.

 - Pour in the green bean mixture and mix thoroughly.

 - Knead the dough in the bowl until combined.